pikapods/docs.pikapods.com/tutorials/photo/immich-1-basics/index.md

   through a timeline and view all the photos taken within a given time period.
 - Explore: This view will show you photos organised by face (in the **people** section), or location (in the **places** section).
-Users can also assign names to different faces, and view collections of photos that that person features in.
+Users can also assign names to different faces, and view collections of photos that a person features in.
 - Map: This option will give you a bird’s eye view of where in the world your photos were taken.
 You can zoom in on a continent, country, or specific place for a deeper look at your photos in different locations.